Localization of smooth p-power torsion representations of GL_2(Q_p): Localization of smooth GL2(Qp) -representations

-\begin{lem} Let $Y$ be a closed subset of~$X$, let $\sigma$ be a Serre weight, and write $f_{\sigma}^{-1}(Y) = V(g)$ {\em (}a closed subset of $\Spec \cH(\sigma)${\em )} for some $g \in \cH(\sigma)$.
-Then for any object $\pi$ of $\cA_Y$, each element of $\Ext^i_{\cA}(\cInd_{KZ}^G \sigma, \pi)$ is annihilated by some power of $g$. \end{lem} \begin{proof} By Lemma~\ref{lem:ext and colimits} we can assume that~$\pi$ is finitely generated, and by d\'evissage we can assume that the maximal ideal of~$\cO$ acts trivially on~$\pi$.
-Using~\eqref{changecoefficients2} it suffices to prove the claim for~$\Ext^i_{\cA_\bF}$ instead of~$\Ext^i_\cA$.
-By Proposition~\ref{prop:ext and base-change}, we may verify this after extending scalars to an uncountable extension of~$\F$.
-Thus we may and do assume that $\F$ is uncountable.
+\begin{lem} Let $Y$ be a closed subset of~$X_A$, let $\sigma$ be a Serre weight, and write $f_{\sigma}^{-1}(Y) = V(g)$ {\em (}a closed subset of $\Spec \cH(\sigma)${\em )} for some $g \in \cH(\sigma)$.
+Then for any object $\pi$ of $\cA_{A, Y}$, each element of $\Ext^i_{\cA_A}(\cInd_{KZ}^G \sigma, \pi)$ is annihilated by some power of $g$. \end{lem} \begin{proof} By Lemma~\ref{lem:ext and colimits}, we can assume without loss of generality that~$\pi$ is finitely generated.
+By a similar argument as in the proof of Lemma~\ref{lem:ext vanishing}, we then may (and do) assume that~$A=k$, and that~$k$ is uncountable and algebraically closed.